Studio Art, Printmaking & Fashion Design Available Sessions

-By selecting our CEA & SRISA Hybrid program, you choose to take courses at both institutions.
+- By selecting our CEA & SRISA Hybrid program, you choose to take courses at both institutions.
 You’ll enroll in 1 CEA language course, 1-2 SRISA studio art courses, and 1-3 CEA elective courses.
 You also have the option to enroll in up to 2 CEA virtual courses.

 CEA and SRISA language courses meet for 60 contact hours/4 credits; CEA and SRISA elective courses meet for 45 contact hours/3 credits; and SRISA studio art courses meet for 45-90 contact hours/3 credits.

 Each semester, you may earn a total of up to 16 credits (up to 240 contact hours).
 Over an academic year, you may earn a total of 26-32 credits (up to 480 contact hours).